Shivaji Engineering College, Akola

-Shri Shivaji Institute of Engineering and Management Studies at Parbhnani (SSIEMS) is an engineering college in Akola district in Maharashtra, India.
+Shri Shivaji Institute of Engineering and Management Studies at Parbhnani (SSIEMS) is an engineering college in Parbhani district in Maharashtra, India.
 The college is located in the heart of the city on Vasmat road Highway (NH-22) in Parbhani.

 SSIEMS established in 2010, is a private engineering institute run by the Shri Shivaji Education Society granting Bachelor of Engineering (BE) degrees in Civil, Mechanical, Electrical & Electronics, and Computer Science.
 It is affiliated with BATU Lonere.